kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-profiles/index.md

 The server-side endpoint profile is initially generated at the stage of a new endpoint registration.
 By default, server side profile record is auto-generated based on the latest server-side profile schema of particular application.
 Both server-side endpoint profile schema and data can be updated at run time using
-[Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO) call.
+[Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO).
 In this case, endpoint membership in the endpoint groups is re-evaluated and updated to match the new endpoint profile.

 <img src="endpoint-profile-generation/ServerSideEndpointProfileGeneration_0_8_0.png">